tonimelisma/fastgallery/README.md

 `sudo add-apt-repository ppa:tonimelisma/ppa`

-Then, for dependencies, install libvips42 for images and optionally ffmpeg (if you need video support)
+Then, for dependencies, install libvips42 for images and optionally ffmpeg (if you need video support):

 `apt-get install libvips42 ffmpeg`

-Image and video format support will depend on the support compiled in these libraries.

 ## Usage